Theistic Evolution

 The concept of evolution being a godless random chance process is emphasized throughout the writings of scientists.
 For example, consider the words of famous geneticist Richard Lewontin:

-"It is not that the methods and insitutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.
-Moreover, that materialism is absolute, for we cannopt allow a Divine Foot in the door.
+"It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.
+Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.
 The eminent Kant scholar Lewis Beck used to say that anyone who could believe in God could believe in anything.
 To appeal to an omnipotent deity is to allow that at any moment the regularities of nature may be ruptured, that miracles may happen."

-Or consider this quote from Richard Dawkins: "miraculous additions at any one stage of descent...i.e. any evolution that had to be helped over the jumps by God was not evolution at all."
+Or consider this quote from Richard Dawkins: "Miraculous additions at any one stage of descent...i.e. any evolution that had to be helped over the jumps by God was not evolution at all."

-TE-1 says that God directed evolution and further that we can scientifically detect this.
+TE-1 says that God "directed" evolution and further that we can scientifically detect this.
 This view, along with young-earth creationism and old-earth creationism can be considered part of the Intelligent Design movement.
-All 3 groups believe that we can infer from rigorous scientic examination that an intelligent agent must have been involved in the origins of life and its various forms.
+All three groups believe that we can infer from rigorous scientific examination that an intelligent agent must have been involved in the origins of life and its various forms.
 TE-1 seems to be an extreme version of progressive creation in that God was involved in every tiny mutation and each "natural" selection event.
 As far as we know, there are yet no visible groups that are proponents of TE-1.

 TE-3 says that God did not direct the evolutionary process in any way.
 Yet they still say that God was involved in the process somehow.
 Thus, they believe that God guided an un-guided process.
 This view is obviously logically contradictory and thus is impossible.